lukecd/irys-nested-bundle/README.md

 # About

-This is an example repo showing how to use Irys to upload multiple files with a single wallet interaction.
+This is an example NextJS project showing how to use Irys to upload multiple files with a single wallet interaction.

 > Most users will not need this code as it's much easier to use [`irys.uploadFolder()`](https://docs.irys.xyz/developer-docs/irys-sdk/api/uploadFolder) instead.